Why Smart Employers Are Re-Thinking Remote Work

 1. “How will I know if people are working?
 What if they slack off?”

 There are plenty of software options that allow you to track productivity.
-Plus, what are the folks that work with these people (colleagues, clients) experience?
-Is the person non-responsive or is the work so seamless they don’t even know (or care) where the person is sitting?
+Plus, what are the folks that work with these people (colleagues, clients) saying about them?
+Is the person non-responsive or is the work so seamless they don’t even know (or care) where their colleague/provider/etc. is sitting?

 2. “What if they cut out early one day?”